gagin/llm-style/README.rst

    *(Above: Example using the ``tan-crazybold-style.json`` theme.
 The "crazy" reverse video for bold is intentional for high contrast.)*

 .. figure:: example.png
-   :alt: Example showing the new default adaptive style on a dark terminal.
+   :alt: Example showing the default adaptive/hybrid style on a dark terminal.

-   *(Above: Example using the new default 'adaptive' style theme on a dark terminal.
+   *(Above: Example using the default 'adaptive'/hybrid style theme on a dark terminal.
 While aiming for legibility on both light and dark backgrounds, colors like yellow/cyan may appear bright.
 Consider a dark-specific theme for better aesthetics if you primarily use a dark terminal.)*

 Motivation